Sebastianism: Death of Sebastian the King

-King Sebastian of Portugal (January 20, 1554 - August 4, 1578) was the grandson of John III, and became heir to the throne due to the death of his father, João, Crown Prince of Portugal, two weeks before his birth.
+King Sebastian of Portugal (January 20, 1554 – August 4, 1578) was the grandson of John III, and became heir to the throne due to the death of his father, Crown Prince João Manuel, two weeks before his birth.
 This period had seen continued Portuguese colonial expansion in Africa, Asia and Brazil, until a dramatic and unlikely succession of plague, bad harvest years, economical depression and the unexpected deaths of all ten of John III's children suddenly threatened the continued existence of Portugal as an independent nation.
 The young king was educated under the guidance of the Jesuits.
 Luís de Camões dedicated the Lusiads to King Sebastian.

 Almost immediately after coming of age, Sebastian began plans for the conquest of Morocco.
-The Portuguese landed in Asilah in 1578, and at the Ksar El Kebir the Portuguese, along with mercenaries from various parts of Christendom, were routed along with their ally the deposed Moroccan Sultan Abu Abdallah Mohammed II.
+The Portuguese landed in Asilah in 1578, and at the Ksar El Kebir the Portuguese, along with mercenaries from various parts of Christendom, were routed along with their ally the deposed Moroccan sultan Abu Abdallah Mohammed II.
 After the disastrous defeat against the Saadians of Morocco, Sebastian was almost certainly killed in battle.

 Many Portuguese doubted the reports of his death however, and some still expected the king to return based on differing accounts of the outcome of the battle.
-Those who opposed the pretensions of King Phillip to the throne of Portugal tended to support such versions of events, and backed the rule of King Henry or the claims of António, Prior of Crato during the Portuguese succession crisis of 1580.
+Those who opposed the pretensions of Philip II of Spain to the throne of Portugal tended to support such versions of events, and backed the rule of King Henry or the claims of António, Prior of Crato, during the Portuguese succession crisis of 1580.

-After António was defeated and Portugal fell under the rule of the Habsburgs, King Phillip ordered that a body recovered from the battlefield, identified as Sebastian be ransomed from the Saadians and paraded throughout Portugal in a funeral procession.
-The body was however, found to be in too advanced a state of decay shortly after its recovery to be definitively and conclusively confirmed as Sebastian, and was and mostly rejected by Portuguese society as being his.
+After António was defeated and Portugal fell under the rule of the Habsburgs, Philip ordered that a body recovered from the battlefield, identified as Sebastian, be ransomed from the Saadians and paraded throughout Portugal in a funeral procession.
+The body was, however, found to be in too advanced a state of decay shortly after its recovery to be definitively and conclusively confirmed as Sebastian, and was mostly rejected by Portuguese society as being his.